 We can use these techniques to look at the effect of using a less optimal filter for cell imaging.
-We focus on the type 5 images from Table 1 of this same cell.
-If we try to reconstruct this cell, using the original cell's 3-component mean and standard deviation values, the same pixel gradient, and the same value of pixel intensity for the maximum gradient at the cell edge, we create a cell with basically the same quality as the original cell (0.59 compared with 0.58 for the original), but a different shape, shown in Figure 8.
-Clearly the precise shape of the cell is influenced by the optical effects introduced with different filter sets, leading to different segmentation results, and hence the masks for the two cells in Figure 8 will be different.
+We focus on the type 5 image of this same series, imaged with medium illumination and a non-optimal filter.
+If we try to reconstruct this cell, using the original cell's 3-component mean and standard deviation values, the same pixel gradient, and the same value of pixel intensity for the maximum gradient at the cell edge, we create a cell with basically the same quality as the original cell (0.59 compared with 0.58 for the original), but the shape of the cell looks very different, shown in Figure 9.
+Clearly the precise shape of the cell is influenced by the optical effects introduced with different filter sets, leading to different segmentation results, and hence the masks for the two cells in Figure 9 will be different.
 Thus this index appears to describe only the clarity of the cell edge, which will differ from the true mask as the quality decreases.